InvGate/pytun/README.md

 server_key=kwnonserver
 ```

-This file, will create a tunnel from the computer running the command to the server 10.0.0.184 and will listen there on the
+This file, will create a connector from the computer running the command to the server 10.0.0.184 and will listen there on the
 port 14389.
 When a connection is received there, it is forwarded to 10.0.1.63:636.
 This would allow someone who can
 reach 10.0.0.184 to reach 10.0.1.63 using the computer running the script.